Building Phoenix-RTOS image

 This is the method preferred when you plan to develop Phoenix-RTOS.

 Firstly, you need to install some tools required for compiling the toolchain and finally create a Phoenix-RTOS system image.
-There is a list of commands you can use to get them on the Ubuntu 20.04 host operating system.
+There is a list of commands you can use to get them: on both Ubuntu and macOS host operating systems.

 Next, you need to compile the toolchains for all required target architectures: